Muhallebi: Turkey

+Turkish oven-baked sütlaç (rice pudding).

 In the modern era the traditional tavuk göğsü is no longer widely available, except in Turkey.
 This pudding does not taste like chicken but the shredded meat gives it a distinctive texture.
 George Coleman De Kay said the pudding "owes its peculiar excellent flavour to the presence of the breasts of very young chickens, which are by some means so intimately blended and incorporated with the custard as to be scarcely distinguishable".
 Kazandibi is the variation of classic tavuk göğsü where a thin layer of pudding is caramelized before the custard is poured over it and allowed to set.
 The finished pudding is served upside down with the caramelized side on top.
 Also available at the muhallebici shops of Istanbul are the almond based keşkül, Noah's Pudding, and baked rice pudding called "fırın sütlaç" or "fırında sütlaç".

 Levant

 In Syria, there is a variation of محلاية ("mahalayeh") called بالوظة ("balouza") that is the classic milk pudding but with a layer of orange jelly on top.
 Other flavours of the jelly layer can be used, like rose syrup.

 Mahalayeh sold in restaurants in Syria is always served with three striped toppings of slivered almonds, cream, sliced pistachios, and a maraschino cherry.
 The famous booza shop, Bakdash, in Damascus, serves mahalayeh as well as booza.